Skip to content

 python

-from baselode.datamodel import HOLE_ID, LATITUDE, LONGITUDE, ELEVATION, DEPTH
+from baselode.datamodel import HOLE_ID, LATITUDE, LONGITUDE, ELEVATION, DEPTH, EXTRA

 Column mapping